CrainDavis/NoteTaker/README.md

 ---

 ## Description:
-This Note Taker application uses ExpressJS to allow the user to write notes that can be saved, viewed again at another time, and deleted when no longer needed.
-The application is useable with deployment through Heroku.
+This Note Taker application allows the user to write notes that can be saved, viewed again at another time, and deleted when no longer needed.
+The application employs ExpressJS and is useable with deployment through Heroku.
 See the [Usage Section](#usage) for the link to the deployed application.

 ---